thetake/.github/pull_request_template.md

 8. [ ] 8.
 Any newly added metrics/tests are operating correctly in staging environment
 9. [ ] 9.
 Presented feature to manager and received sign-off
 10. [ ] 10.
 Presented feature to operations (Vic) and received sign-off
 11. [ ] 11.
+Presented feature to AI team and received sign-off (_delete if not AI related_)
+12. [ ] 12.
 Presented feature to upper management and received sign-off
-12. [ ] 12.
+13. [ ] 13.
 TaskUs switched to staging environment
-13. [ ] 13.
+14. [ ] 14.
 Staging environment is stable
-14. [ ] 14.
+15. [ ] 15.
 Code deployed to prod environment
-15. [ ] 15.
+16. [ ] 16.
 Prod environment smoke testing and automated tests pass
-16. [ ] 16.
+17. [ ] 17.
 Taskus switched back to prod environment

 # Testing